Why Your Thyroid Disorder Diagnosis May Have Been Missed

 - Tremors.
 Hyperthyroidism causes people to shake.
 Hand tremors are particularly common.
 However, some people dismiss this symptom as the result of low blood sugar or stress.

 - Anxiety and depression.
-Your doctor may attribute these symptoms to stress or clinical depression when, instead, they have a physical root cause.
+Your doctor may attribute these symptoms to stress or clinical depression when, instead, they have a physical cause.